Podcast Reviews Analysis¶

 Project Overview¶

 The goal of this project is to perform an exploratory data analysis (EDA) on a dataset of podcast reviews.
 The dataset includes 2 million reviews for 100,000 podcasts.
-The data is stored in a SQLite database with four tables: categories
+The data is stored in a SQLite database with four tables: categories, podcasts, reviews, and runs.

 Data Loading and Preprocessing¶